polybar/polybar-scripts/polybar-scripts/openweathermap-fullfeatured/README.md

 It shows icons and temperatures for the current weather and the 3 hour forecast.
 It displays information about the next sunrise or sunset.

+If `CITY` is left empty, the location is retrieved via the Mozilla Location API.

 Change these values:
 ```
 KEY=""